Originally published at Elephant Journal

 Out of some sense of habit and responsibility, I included a yoga mat as I haphazardly packed my suitcase the night before.
 Up until that day, I thought I knew how yoga figured into my life.
 Practicing since university days in gyms and yoga studios in New York and London, and studying for the past year and a half to be an instructor myself, I thought I knew why I practiced.
 Looking back now I realize that most of what I was practicing was how to be good at practicing yoga asana.
 At the best of times, I chased a vague idea of holistic wellness.
 Often, I just spiritually stretched.

 My first morning home I awoke to the hysterical cries of my mother, longing for her high school sweetheart and husband of 42 years.
-I came into her room and into her bed, and suddenly I did know what to do.
-But now I stood in naked grief and did not have any idea what to do.
+I came into her room and into her bed, and did not have any idea what to do.
 I suppose it is important to note that I know my grief is not exceptional within the human experience.
 Of course the minute I voice that I also say to myself that no one was like my father.
 I suppose as well that this feeling is not exceptional.
 But no one starts a week thinking they’ll be writing their father’s obituary within a few days.

 “Breathe,” a voice within me said.
 I, who always grew impatient with pranayama, began to practice a slow deep ujjayi with my mother to cool and calm our bodies.
 Soon, we were standing with our arms extending upward with the breath.
 What was I doing?